 You should ensure that you understand the assignment.
 This could mean a university course essay.
 Woe to you if you go ahead to write a 5000-word paper that is unrelated to the assignment that you were given.
 All because you did not pay attention well enough to what was required.

-2. Do preliminary research to narrow down the topic
+2. Do preliminary research

 3. Formulate your thesis statement

-5. Write a detailed outline of the article
+4. Write a detailed outline

 An outline will provide a roadmap to how your paper will turn out.
 Often, the final paper does not always look like the initial roadmap.
 But it will serve as a guide to ensure that you complete your paper on time.
 A detailed draft would be based on the readings you did so far.
 You can include ideas from the notes you take as you read as bullet points in the various sections of your draft.

-This is where you turn your ideas or bullet points into sentences.
+I included writing and revision as a single step because the two are inseparable.
+Good writing is the result of constant revision.
+Writing a paper includes two phases: 1.
+Speedwriting and 2.
+Revision.
+Speed writing This is where you turn your ideas or bullet points into sentences.
 It does not have to be perfect.
 You should simply focus on the flow of ideas into logical sentences.
 You can always come back to make corrections.

 After writing the whole paper, you should go back and revise the whole article from the beginning.
 In this stage, you should look for the proper use of punctuation, such as commas, em dashes, colons, and semicolons.
 This would be proofreading.
 This you can do your own if you are proficient.
-If you don't have faith in your ability you can ask for help from a friend or even a professional editor
+If you don't have faith in your ability you can ask for help from a friend or even a professional editor.

 Grammar or punctuation tools such as Grammarly and PerfectIt can also be used but with caution.
 More than that, you should look to fill in gaps in your logic or argument.
 Entire parts of the paper should be rewritten if your logic is too weak.
 Again, ideally, you should be able to do this on your own.
 But sometimes, it makes sense to get help from professional proofreading services.